 Plants should cover a large percentage of your pond's surface area to help keep water cooler on hot days and reduce the amount of algae growth.
-Order and plant either lilies or water hyacinths if you need more shade in your pond.
-(Lilies prefer calm water, whereas hyacinths can handle some moving water.)
+Order and plant either water lilies or water hyacinths if you need more shade in your pond.
+(Water lilies prefer calm water, whereas hyacinths can handle some moving water.)

 Maintaining your Pond